olimorris/onedarkpro.nvim/CONTRIBUTING.md

 ## Adding new plugins

 It can be difficult to keep track of all of the amazing new plugins which enter the Neovim ecosystem.
-To add support for a new plugin in the colorscheme:
+To add support for a new plugin in the theme:

 - Create the plugin file in `lua/onedarkpro/highlights/plugins/`
 - The plugin should implement the following interface: